fnands/fnands.com/blog/2025/first-look-gpu-mojo/index.md

 layout: post
 title: A quick first look at GPU programming in Mojo
 categories: [mojo]
-date: "2025-04-09"
+date: "2025-04-12"
 author: "Ferdinand Schenck"
+format:
+  html:
+    toc: true
+    embed-resources: true
-draft: true
+    code-fold: true
 description: The long awaited (and often teased) feature is finally here.
 Or the one where I use Mojo to make my GPU go brrrrr.
 ---

 The day has finally arrived.
 Well actually, the day arrived in February, but who's counting.
 The Mojo language has finally publicly released the ability to do GPU programming - if you have a reasonably modern NVIDIA GPU.
 Luckily for me, I have an RTX 3090, and although it isn't [officially supported](https://docs.modular.com/max/faq#gpu-requirements), it is basically an A10, which is.
 Looking at some of the comments on the nightly releases, it does seem that AMD support is on the way as well.

-The Modular team publicly released the ability to do GPU programming in Mojo in release 25.1 in February, with further support and documentation in release 25.2.
+The Modular team publicly released the ability to do GPU programming in Mojo in release 25.1, with further support and documentation in release 25.2.
 Fun fact: release 25.2 also saw my first (tiny) contribution to the Mojo standard library.

 This is a really important step for Mojo, a language that bills itself as a language designed to solve a variety of AI development challenges, which in this day and age basically means programming an increasingly heterogeneous stack of hardware.
 Today this mostly means GPUs, but there is an explosion of new accelerators like the ones from Cerebras, Groq and SambaNova, not to mention the not-so-new TPU from Google.